 Implementation of accrual accounting in the public sector is a significant priority across many jurisdictions.
 Accrual accounting promotes more transparency, improves accountability and provides better information for decision-making purposes.
-According to the International Public Sector Financial Accountability Index, in 2018 only 25% of governments in the 150 jurisdictions included in the Index reported on an accruals basis, but this is projected to increase to 65% by 2023.
+According to the International Public Sector Financial Accountability Index, in 2020 only 30% of governments in the 165 jurisdictions included in the Index reported on an accruals basis, but this is projected to increase to 50% by 2025 and 73% by 2030.

 To assist governments and government entities wishing to report in accordance with the accrual based International Public Sector Accounting Standards (IPSAS), IFAC has developed Train the Trainer: Introduction to IPSAS, a package of training materials that provide an introduction to the current suite of IPSAS.

 The course is aimed primarily at entities currently using a cash basis of accounting and transitioning to accrual IPSAS.
 The materials are designed to be used flexibly by trainers and can be tailored to the needs of training participants.